CCLBStudio/DOTweenBuilder/README.md

 #### Requirement
 You (obviously) need to have DOTween installed in your project.
 If you don't, make sure to install it before you import this repository.

+#### Downloading The Unity Package
+The simplest solution is to download the .unitypackage file that is the release section.

 #### Downloading The Zip File
 If you want to go for the zip file method, simply download the project as a zip file, unzip it and add the DOTweenBuilder folder in your project.
 It can be added anywhere, as long as it is in the Assets folder.